leonardoLavagna/leonardoLavagna/README.md

   1. 🔐 **Inside Rijndael**

      Code and Comments to recreate AES S-Boxes for encryption and decryption
-     * GitHub Repository of the project https://github.com/leonardoLavagna/Inside-Rijndael
+     * GitHub Repository of the project: https://github.com/leonardoLavagna/Inside-Rijndael

   2. **Classic Ciphers**